amosbastian/understat/docs/source/index.rst

    user/installation
    user/quickstart
-   user/examples

 The Class Documentation / Guide
 -------------------------------

 This part of the documentation is for people who want or need more information bout specific functions and classes found in **understat**.
+It includes example output for each of the functions, and also screenshots showing where you would find the equivalent data on `understat.com <https://understat.com>`_.

 .. toctree::
    :maxdepth: 2